udacity/AIND-Sudoku/README.md

 Q: How do we use constraint propagation to solve the naked twins problem?
 A: The `naked twin` function identifies all pairs of elements in the same unit, that have the exact same two digits.
    It then iterates over their combined peers to eliminate these digits.
-This function plugs into the other stages of contrain propogation, namely `only choice` and `eliminate` functions.
+This function plugs into the other stages of constraint propagation, namely `only choice` and `eliminate` functions.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: In addition to the rows, columns and square units, we need to isolate the `diagonal` elements and add them to the `peers` set.
-Once we have these set up, their values are modified in the much the same way as the other elements in the `peers` set, through successive stages of `contraint propogation` and `search`.
+Once we have these set up, their values are modified in much the same way as the other elements in the `peers` set, through successive stages of `constraint propagation` and `search`.

 ### Install